Asics Dynamis Review Facts

 The Dynamis gets great traction

 on roads and hard surfaces, thanks to its AHAR+ and blown rubber treads.
 The grip helps stabilize landings, which allow the wearer to pick up speed without worrying about slipping, even when going up or down hills.
-It does not have good grip on mud or ice.
+It does not have a good grip on mud or ice.

 This shoe has good flexibility to allow natural movement